ucsdcses/tridev/index.md

 <a href="#policies">Policies</a>
 </p>

 This course will focus on high-performance data structures and supporting algorithms.
-You will use and implementation of data structures like (un)balanced trees, graphs, priority queues, and hash tables.
-You will also learn about memory management, pointers, recursion, and theoretical and practical performance analysis, both average case and amortized.
+You will use and implement of data structures like (un)balanced trees, graphs, priority queues, and hash tables.
+You will also learn how to make sophisticated use of memory management, pointers, and recursion in programs, and analyze them with theoretical and practical performance analysis.

 We will explore these topics interactively in lecture, you will implement programs to practice your programming skills, and you will reflect on this